National Archives of Romania: History

 In Transylvania, the Hungarian authorities kept their own archives until the Kingdom of Hungary was partitioned following the Battle of Mohács in 1526.
 After Transylvania entered the Habsburg Empire in 1688, methods of document preservation gradually improved, notably through the introduction of registers at the chief administrative institutions.
 When the Hungarian State Archives were established in 1875, most of the old Transylvanian archives were moved to Budapest.
 Thus, at the end of the 19th century, documents pertaining to Transylvania, as well as the Banat and Bukovina, were centralised at the state archives in Budapest (Országos Lévéltár) and Vienna (Haus-, Hof- und Staatsarchiv).

 After Romania expanded in 1918 at the end of World War I, State Archives were established in three newly acquired historical regions: at Cluj in 1920 for Transylvania, at Cernăuţi in 1924 for Bukovina and at Chişinău in 1925 for Bessarabia.
 In 1925, a new law governing the State Archives went into effect and, among other provisions, called for regional directorates to be set up.
-The institution was subordinate to the Ministry of Public Education.
+The institution was subordinated to the Ministry of Public Education.
 Constantin Moisil was the director from 1923 to 1938, followed by Aurelian Sacerdoțeanu (1938–1953).

 In 1951, during the early Communist period, the State Archives Directorate passed under the control of the Ministry of Internal Affairs and the Soviet organisational model was adopted.
 A new archival law was adopted in 1996, following the regime's collapse.
 During the 2000s, the Archives has pursued a policy of infrastructure modernisation, including computerisation.